byojelly/Library_Inventory_CRUD/spec.md

 - [ ] Your commit messages are meaningful
 - [ ] You made the changes in a commit that relate to the commit message
 - [ ] You don't include changes in a commit that aren't related to the commit message

+Additional Items

+1) While you're working on it, record a 30 min coding session with your favorite screen capture tool.
+During the session, either think out loud or not.
+It's up to you.
+You don't need to submit the video, but we may ask for it at a later time.

+2) Make sure to create a good README.md with a short description, install instructions, a contributors guide and a link to the license for your code.

+3) Prepare a short video demo (narration helps!) describing how a user would interact with your working application.

+4) Write a blog post about the project and process.

+5) When done, submit your GitHub repo's url, a link to your video demo, and a link to your blog post in the corresponding text boxes in the right rail.
+Hit "I'm done" to wrap it up.